Master of Arts

 - Curriculum Vitae and research proposal.
 The research proposal (approximately 500 words for Master's and 5 pages for PhD) should indicate potential supervisor, the field in which the applicant wishes to pursue, and the reasons for applying to the program.
 A description of the proposed research project, with brief bibliography, should be included.

 - Test scores.
 Any student who has not studied at a Canadian institution must submit official copies of their GRE (Graduate Record Examination) scores.
 These score reports must come directly from the Educational Testing Service; a photocopy will not be accepted.

 The codes for reporting GRE scores to the department are as follows: the Institutional Code for McGill University is 0935 and the code for the department ("Asian Languages") is 2601.

 For all non-native speakers of English, the Department of East Asian Studies also requires proof of proficiency in English.
 The most common test is the TOEFL (Test of English as a Foreign Language).
 The minimum score required by the Department is 577 the paper-based test or 86 on the internet-based test.
 The codes for reporting TOEFL scores to the department are as follows: the Institutional Code for McGill University is 0935 and the code for the Department ("Far Eastern Languages and Literatures") is 29.

-Alternatively, students proving their English proficiency may use the IELTS (International English Language Testing System) examination, for which the minimum score is an overall band average of 6.5.
+Alternatively, students proving their English proficiency may use the IELTS (International English Language Testing System) examination, for which the minimum score is an overall band average of 6.5 (academic module).

 For the M.A. program, the student is required to complete 45 credits, including 21 credits of coursework and a thesis (24 credits).
 The coursework typically consists of seven 3-credit graduate courses and must include one 3-credit seminar in theory/methodology and 6 further credits of graduate seminars.